-We break down the best U.S. wireless carriers
+These are the best wireless carriers in the U.S.

 Cons:

-- Confusing 5G compatibility
+- mmWave 5G expansion is slow

-T-Mobile's network is stronger than ever with its combination of low-band, mid-band, and mmWave 5G spectrum.

-Best LTE Performance: Verizon
+Best mmWave 5G: Verizon

 While Verizon isn't always the top scorer in terms of pure download speed, the size of its LTE network and the consistency of the connection makes it one of the best options for a lot of people.
 While other carriers have been making great strides to keep up, Verizon hasn't slowed down.
-Data from sites like speedtest.net back this up, showing Verizon speed tests on LTE hit acceptable speeds more often.

-While Verizon's 5G deployment hasn't been hitting coverage milestones as fast as other carriers, it has kept its focus on a super-fast mmWave network that can deliver great speeds to the few currently covered.
-If you have a 5G plan and connection, you get truly unlimited data, 4K-quality video streams, and an unlimited hotspot.
+Verizon's 5G deployment hasn't been hitting coverage milestones as fast as other carriers, but it has managed to cover most urban areas and hasn't slowed down on mmWave either.
+Ultra-Wideband 5G is available in parts of 82 cities and comes with truly unlimited data, 4K-quality video streams, and an unlimited hotspot.
+This is in addition to a nationwide 5G network that shares spectrum with its LTE.
+Verizon's nationwide 5G network is catching up quickly to the others and already covers more than 230 million people.
+Verizon will also be deploying C-band starting in 2022.

-Verizon has a huge number of plans available ranging from a B plan for basic phones with unlimited talk and text with 500MB of data.
+Verizon has many plans available, ranging from a plan for basic phones with unlimited talk and text with 500MB of data.
 Most smartphone users will be more interested in the range of unlimited plans that start at $70 per month for the Start Unlimited plan.
 The price per line comes down with more lines up to five.
-A family of four will pay $35 per line with this plan excluding taxes or fees.
+A family of four will pay $35 per line with this plan, excluding taxes or fees.
 This plan comes with unlimited talk, text, and LTE data.
-You can also get Disney+ for one year however this plan only streams at 840p quality with no hotspot data or 5G access.
+You can also get Disney+ for one year, although this plan only streams at 480p quality with no hotspot data.

-The top-end Get More Unlimited plan comes with a massive 75GB of premium data, 30GB of LTE hotspot data, 720p video streams, Apple Music, one year of Disney+, and 500GB of cloud storage.
-It also comes with 5G access.
-This plan will run you $80 per month per line with one line with the cost for four lines coming down to $55 per line excluding taxes and fees.
-You can check out the full range of plans on Verizon's website.
+The three more extensive Play More Unlimited, Do More Unlimited, and Get More Unlimited all come with hotspot data and Premium Network Access, the latter of which enables video streaming up to 720p on LTE or 5G Nationwide as well as 50GB of premium data.
+Play More Unlimited comes with 15GB of hotspot data and a Hulu, Disney+, and ESPN+ subscription.
+Do More Unlimited trades the streaming perks for 600GB of cloud storage and discounts on connected device plans.
+Get More comes with all of the above and Apple Music, and 30GB of hotspot data.
+Customers can also get 12 months of Discovery+, Apple Arcade, and Google Play Pass.

+All plans come with access to Verizon's 5G Nationwide network.
+It's also important to note that 5G Ultra Wideband is included with the three largest plans.
+While connected to Ultra Wideband, you get completely unlimited data, hotspot, and streaming quality.

 Pros: